 Each LEA is entitled to funding based on approval of the local application (CTE Local Application System) by the Department of Public Instruction.
 The Local Application System must be approved prior to the LEA receiving the allotment.
 Each LEA's funding is based on ADM in grades 8-12 and can be used to fund CTE programs in grades 6-12 and career awareness activities in grade 5.
-A local board of education that adopts a career awareness program for fifth grade students shall report on program activities and student outcomes from the prior school year to the State Board of Education by October 1 of each year.
+A local board of education that adopts a career awareness program for fifth grade students shall report on program activities and student outcomes from the prior school year to the State Board of Education annually.